 Wire transfers are also ideal for international transactions.
 Whether you have family living abroad or a college-age student studying in a foreign country, a wire can get them the money they need — and quickly.
-Yes, a wire is pricier, but for speed of use, you certainly get a lot of value if you’re in a time-sensitive situation.
+Yes, a wire is pricier, but you certainly get a lot of value for the speed of use if you’re in a time-sensitive situation.

 But for regular, small transfers that aren’t incredibly time-sensitive, you can stick with ACH in most instances.
 Your employer could set up ACH direct deposits, which are free of charge to you.

-It’s also generally free to sign up for automatic bill pay, whether through your bank or directly with each individual company you owe.
+It’s also generally free to sign up for automatic bill pay, whether through your bank or directly with each company you owe.
 ACH transfers are also easy (and usually free) when you need to transfer money to and from different bank accounts.

 So if you have a high-yield savings account with one bank and a checking account with another, you can easily transfer funds between them.
 It may take a few days, but the process is simple.
-Evaluate your needs for each transaction to figure out which one is best for you.
+First, evaluate your needs for each transaction to figure out which one is best for you.